Anne Smart BSc (Hons), MBPsS, Reg.MBACP

 Diploma in psychotherapeutic counselling

 I have worked in a number of agencies offering both long and short term counselling.
-I currently work as a professional therapeutic counsellor in private practice and in an NHS funded agency.
+I currently work as a professional therapeutic counsellor in private practice.

 I have experience working with